augustos0204/nest-websocket-api/README.md

 pnpm run test:cov
 ```

-### Manual Testing with HTTP Client
+### Manual API Testing

-Use the `hostname/admin` page to test endpoints:
+You can test the REST API using any HTTP client or the provided `.http` files in the `requests/` folder:

 ```http
 ### Create a room